 If you loved my Acai Smoothie Bowl recipe, then you are going to fall head over heels in love with this Cranberry Orange Smoothie Bowl!
-Tart frozen cranberries combined with frozen bananas, fresh blood orange, and plant-based ingredients makes for the best healthy vegan smoothie bowl recipe.
+Tart frozen cranberries combined with frozen bananas, fresh blood orange, and plant-based ingredients make for the best healthy vegan smoothie bowl recipe.

 How to Make a Cranberry Orange Smoothie Bowl